Troubleshooting Volvo Low Battery Warning

 – during cold weather,

-– your Volvo battery is old.
+– Your Volvo battery is old.

 Which Volvo models may have this problem?

-Any Volvo vehicle from early 2000 to the present.
-While the older Volvos (850 200 700 900) would turn on the battery light, the newer models will also display a warning message.
+Any Volvo vehicle from the early 2000s to the present.
+While older Volvo models (850 200 700 900) would turn on the battery light, the newer models will also display a warning message.
 This includes Volvo S60, V60, XC60, XC70, V70, S80, C70, C30, S40, V50, XC90, S70, V40

 Can I diagnose Battery Problems using an OBD-II Scanner?